evanfields/TravelingSalesmanHeuristics.jl/README.md

 ### Overview ###
 `TravelingSalesmanHeuristics` is a Julia package containing simple heuristics for the [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

-As of 2016-5-19, `TravelingSalesmanHeuristics` implements the nearest neighbor and cheapest insertion strategies for path generation, the 2-opt strategy for path refinement, and a simulated annealing heuristic which can be used for path generation or refinement.
+As of 2017-7-13, `TravelingSalesmanHeuristics` implements the nearest neighbor, farthest insertion, and cheapest insertion strategies for path generation, the 2-opt strategy for path refinement, and a simulated annealing heuristic which can be used for path generation or refinement.
 A simple spanning tree type lower bound is also implemented.

-The documentation consists of this readme and detailed inline documentation for the exported functions `solve_tsp`, `nearest_neighbor`, `cheapest_insertion`, `two_opt`, and `simulated_annealing`.
+The documentation consists of this readme and detailed inline documentation for the exported functions `solve_tsp`, `nearest_neighbor`, `farthest_insertion`, `cheapest_insertion`, `two_opt`, `repetitive_heuristic`, and `simulated_annealing`.
 After installing the package, this inline documentation can be accessed at a Julia REPL, e.g.
 ```
 using TravelingSalesmanHeuristics
 ?nearest_neighbor